 - How does cystic fibrosis cause diabetes?
 We are working collaboratively with other University of Iowa investigators to better understand the pathophysiology of cystic fibrosis related diabetes.
 Our work suggests that cystic fibrosis induces a functional pancreatic islet defect independent of structural pancreatic damage.

-- How does direct action of the transcription factor PPARγ in skeletal muscle help treat diabetes?
+- How can fatty acid metabolism be decoupled from insulin resistance?
 We recently demonstrated that PPARγ directly augments the PDK1:AKT nexus of insulin signaling despite directly increasing muscle fatty acid uptake.

 |Our team includes experienced scientists and students.
 Please browse these pages, reading about our research, our lab members, or view links to our publications.
 You may view our public resources for diabetes research.
 Please feel free to contact us.|| Our affiliations:|